-When you purchase this course, students receive online access for ten months from the purchase date.
-For your convenience, you can begin anytime, and complete on your schedule, at your pace.
+When you purchase this course, students receive online access for at least ten months from the purchase date.
+You can begin anytime, and complete the course on your schedule, at your pace.

-If you have questions or suggestions you can click on Feedback on the right side of any page at any time to contact us.
-We make it our priority to make sure your experience with our materials is as smooth as possible and we will respond in a timely manor.
+If you have questions or suggestions you can use the Contact form at the bottom of the Course page at any time to contact us.
+We make it our priority to make sure your experience with our materials is as smooth as possible and we will respond in a prompt manor.

-Your parent/teacher determines the grading requirements and could use some of the following components to determine the course grade.
+The parent/teacher determines the grading requirements and could use any of the following components to determine the course grade.
 They may decide whether to grade each of these or give you credit for completing some of these assignments.

-- For completion of Study Guide Review Questions in writing.
+- Answering Study Guide Review Questions in writing.

-- For completion of Topic Quizzes by making at least a 70%.
+- Chapter/Topic Quizzes by making at least a 70%.

 As long as students are logged in, using the Mark Complete buttons at the end of a topic will cause student progress to show graphically at the top of the page.
-Also, the teacher/parent can access a grades panel in order to see quiz and test scores and which lessons they have marked as complete.
+Also, the teacher/parent can access a grades panel in order to see and download quiz and test scores and to see which lessons they have marked as complete.

 You must have cookies enabled for boundarystone.org in order to see course progress.